by KD Miller

-Oh, but her and her brothers received gifts at boarding school!
-Father couldn’t take a day’s train ride to their school, but he bought out the entire department store catalog, and had everything shipped to them.
-When her brothers grew bored of the new clothes, books, and games, they passed them on to other students, or tossed them away.
+Oh, but she and her brothers received gifts at boarding school!
+Father couldn’t take a day’s train ride to their school, but he bought out the entire department store catalog and had everything shipped to them.
+When her brothers grew bored with the new clothes, books, and games, they passed them on to other students or tossed them away.

 “My brothers and I met one another in the parlor of our boarding school dormitory and opened our gifts,” Catrina explained.
 “A large feast was prepared in the dining hall for all the students who wouldn’t be spending holidays with their families.
 It was mostly for the foreign exchange students, and …”

 “Pardon me?”
 Catrina pulled Millen tighter, and looked up at Theodore in disbelief - a curious look rested upon his face.
 He figured it out!
 Oh, heavens...
 No!